CMINTAN/calendar-reader/README.md

 # calender reader
 This bot is based on : Bot Framework v4 transcript logger bot sample

-This bot has been created using [Microsoft Bot Framework][1], it read calander data to user Current version the calander is simulated using a txt file in the same folder -- myCalander.txt myCalander.txt is in JSON format, with a "total entry" to keep track of number of items in this file
+This bot has been created using [Microsoft Bot Framework][1], it read calender data to user Current version the calender is simulated using a txt file in the same folder -- myCalender.txt myCalender.txt is in JSON format, with a "total entry" to keep track of number of items in this file

-An calanderReader class is also created to access to the calander item
+An calenderReader class is also created to access to the calender item

 ## Prerequisites
 - [Node.js][4] version 8.5 or higher